What to do when your boyfriend wants space?

-Sometimes, a man may just feel like the woman in his life is taking more value than she is giving back, and unfortunately, evolution kind of designed men and women to feel this way, when intertwining our lives with a human who is the opposite of us.
+Sometimes, a man may just feel like the woman in his life is taking more value than she is giving back.

 And because of that, his woman’s desires and requests will feel like total value taking.
 It will sometimes feel like the relationship is too much work to him.